Pomegranate Health

 Welcome to Pomegranate Health — a podcast about the culture of medicine.

-This is also where you'll find IMJ On-Air, featuring authors from the Internal Medicine Journal sharing their latest research.
-Plus, the Journal Club episodes give RACP researchers a chance to talk through their work published in other academic journals.
+This is also the home of [IMJ On-Air], featuring authors from the Internal Medicine Journal sharing their latest research.
+Plus, the [Journal Club] episodes give RACP researchers a space to talk through their work published in other academic journals.

 We’d love to hear your thoughts — feel free to leave a comment on each episode or send feedback and ideas to podcast@racp.edu.au.